rayshobby/hid-serial/bootloader/readme.txt

 NOTE: the original code by Frank Zhao has been slightly modified to use button on pin PD4 for bootloading condition.

+Please check the burn.bat for recommende fuse bits.

 ==========================================================================

 bootloader files for USnooBie, base off USBaspLoader